Pandoravirus: Replication

 Pandoraviruses have double stranded DNA.
-Like most giant viruses, Pandoraviruses have a viral life cycle.
-They lack the ability to make their own proteins, rely on the host cells for ATP (energy) and reproduction, and also do not contain ribosomes or produce energy to divide.
+Like most giant viruses, Pandoraviruses have a viral replication cycle.
+They lack the ability to make their own proteins, rely on the host cells for ATP (energy) and replication, and also do not contain ribosomes or produce energy to divide.
 Under the microscope, scientists observed the virus enter the amoeba through fusion with membrane vacuoles, and integrate their DNA into the host cells.
 The host cell replicates the viral particles and eventually splits open, releasing the viral particles.
 The process of replication lasts 10–15 hours.
 Viral replication and assembly happens simultaneously.
 In other words, viral DNA is replicated within the cytoplasm of the host cell and assembled into new viral particles followed by lysis of the host cell.

 Prevalence in the environment

 Pandoraviruses do not seem to be harmful to humans.
 They are mostly found in marine environments, infecting amoebae.
 One reason for their only relatively recent discovery is because they exist in environments that are not well studied.
-Pandoraviruses, like other marine viruses, prey on plankton, which are organisms that live in the water column and form the basis of the food chain for other marine species.
+Pandoraviruses, like other marine viruses, infect plankton, which are organisms that live in the water column and form the basis of the food chain for other marine species.
 More study and research needs to be done in order to confirm the prevalence of Pandoraviruses in different environments.
-Currently, not much is known about their role in marine ecosystems.
+Currently, not much is known about their role in marine ecosystems. however, viruses are not mere pathogens for their host, but are also key players in aquatic ecosystems and the biosphere.
+Almost all genomes of cellular organisms contain viral sequences, elements of which are also essential in gene regulation.
+Viral infection and lysis can influence community structure, as well as the transfer of matter and energy in aquatic ecosystems.
+They can also dramatically alter host physiology through viral gene expression and drive evolutionary innovation through virus-mediated horizontal gene transfer.